clebert/aws-simple/README.md

       type: 'file',
       publicPath: '/',
       localPath: 'path/to/file.html',
-      bucketPath: 'path/to/file.html'
+      bucketPath: 'file.html'
     }
   ]
 };
 ```

 _Note: The file specified under the local path is loaded into the S3 bucket
-associated with the stack using the `aws-simple upload [options]` command.
-The
+associated with the stack using the `aws-simple upload [options]` CLI command.
-optionally specified bucket path or, if not specified, the public path is used
+The optionally specified bucket path or, if not specified, the public path is
-as the S3 object key._
+used as the S3 object key._

 #### Example Configuration Of An S3 Folder